-Over the twelve months to 30 November 2022, the Company's NAV returned -31.1%, compared with a total return of -17.5% from the Company's Benchmark Index, the Numis Smaller Companies plus AIM (excluding Investment Companies) Index, an underperformance of 13.6 percentage points.
-At the share price level, the return was -35.5%, resulting in an underperformance against the benchmark index of 18.0 percentage points during the year as the Company's discount to NAV moved from a premium of 1.4% at the start of the financial year to a discount of 5.0% at the period end.
+Over the twelve months to 30 November 2023, the Company's NAV returned -2.3%, compared with a total return of -6.0% from the Company's Benchmark Index, the Numis Smaller Companies plus AIM (excluding Investment Companies) Index, an outperformance of 3.7percentage points.
+At the share price level, the return was -0.8% as the Company's share rating narrowed from a discount of 5.0% at the start of the financial year to a discount of 3.6% at the year end.